 Acid Baby Jesus’ first two albums were great slabs of damaged heavy psych with a twisted sense of humor, but on Lilac Days they try to achieve the same effect with prettier songs played at lower volumes.
 If you’re looking for reference points for their newly minted sonic approach, consider Lilac Days as the sound of Acid Baby Jesus discovering The Byrds, The Turtles and Buffalo Springfield; replete with 12 string guitars, bouncier beats and generally sweeter sounds.
-It’s not bad, and it’s kinda interesting to hear a band from Greece try this style on for size, but damn if I don’t end up missing the mind-bending darker sounding stuff.
+It’s not bad, and it’s kinda interesting to hear a band from Greece trying a very American style on for size, but damn if I don’t end up missing the mind-bending darker sounding stuff.
 The problem is that, unlike those inspirational West Coast bands from the ’60s, Acid Baby Jesus don’t write great pop tunes, aren’t great harmony singers, and their rhythm section kinda plods.
 Even when they get a little punkier on “Me and Panormita” and “Guide Us In”, the quicker pace is wasted on benign performances that don’t raise much action.
-Even on a less than stellar album I do have to mention the guitar duo of Noda Pappas and Dale MacDonald who impress with neat little tricks like the Eastern scales on the title track, or the warped jangling notes that make “Faces Of Janus” far more interesting that it would have been otherwise.
+Even on a less than stellar album, guitar duo Noda Pappas and Dale MacDonald manage to impress with neat little tricks like the Eastern scales on the title track, or the warped jangling notes that make “Faces Of Janus” far more interesting that it would have been otherwise.